Frequently Asked Questions

 Operator network capability: Fully supported

-Registration requirements: No pre-registration required, dynamic usage allowed
+Registration requirements: No pre-registration required; dynamic usage allowed

 Sender ID preservation: Yes, sender IDs are preserved as sent

-Long Codes
+Long Codes for Samoa SMS

 Domestic vs. International:

-Sender ID preservation: Yes, original sender ID is preserved
+Sender ID preservation: Yes, your original sender ID is preserved

 Provisioning time: Immediate for international numbers